written by khatabook | June 7, 2023

 3. The International Sector: Foreign exports fall under this category.
 Examples are Coca-Cola and McDonald's

 4. Technological Sector: Research, development, and distribution of technical goods and services are included in this sector.
-Examples are Microsoft Corporation and Apple Inc.
+Examples are Microsoft Azure and Apple Inc.

 5. Sole Proprietorship: Individuals run businesses in this category.
 A business entity and its owner have no legal distinction.
 Grocery stores and local food joints are examples.